Help us save New Mexico’s endangered native plants.

 The Sacramento prickly poppy is a perennial herb in the poppy family.
 It only occurs in a few canyons along the western slopes of the Sacramento Mountains in New Mexico, at elevations between 4,200 and 7,100 feet.
 Although tolerant of some disturbance, it is threatened with extinction from road maintenance, water development projects, grazing, and climate change.
 It is protected by state and federal endangered species laws.

 The Pecos mariposa lily is a perennial herb in the lily family.
 It is only known from a few sites in the Sangre de Cristo Mountains in New Mexico, where it grows in aspen glades and meadows above 9,500 feet.
 It is distinguished from other mariposa lilies by its pale yellow petals.

 Holy Ghost Ipomopsis

 The Holy Ghost ipomopsis is the rarest and most endangered native plant in New Mexico.
 This extremely rare plant is only known from one site in the Sangre de Cristo Mountains of the Santa Fe National Forest – nowhere else in the world!
 It generally grows on relatively dry, steep, disturbed, west to southwest-facing slopes in open ponderosa pine or mixed conifer forest between 7,730 and 8,220 feet.
-It is federally and state listed endangered due to its small population size, road maintenance activities, recreational impacts, and the potential impacts of wildfires.
+It is federally and state-listed as endangered due to its small population size and threats to its environment, including road maintenance, recreational activities, and the potential impacts of wildfires.